A new and excellent no-surgery solution is here!

 Gingival graft surgery was one of the recommended dental treatments to help correct the gum problems which showed an excessive amount of rooth.

-What makes ART with periodontal aligners so unique?
+What makes Tinnisense Aligner Care with so unique?

 - The health of the gums (e.g., Gingival Health Levels I, II, III), not the positions of the teeth is the key indicator that confirms positive progress of the therapy has been achieved.